Performance Support • Quick Reference

 Quick Reference Guide

-A point-of-need reference for retail associates handling frustrated, upset, or escalating customer interactions.
+A point-of-need reference for associates handling frustrated, upset, or escalating customer interactions.
 Designed to be scanned in real time, not studied in advance.

 The L.E.A.D.
 Framework